Sailboats and Estuary

-Sailboats and Estuary (also The Entrance to the Port of Roscoff, French: L'entrée du port de Roscoff) is an oil on canvas painting by Belgian painter Théo van Rysselberghe.
+Sailboats and Estuary (also The Entrance to the Port of Roscoff, French: L'entrée du port de Roscoff) is an oil-on-canvas painting by Belgian artist Théo van Rysselberghe.
 Painted around 1887, it shows a coastal landscape elaborated in a Pointillist technique.
-Van Rysselberghe probably adopted the Pointillist manner after befriending Signac; however, the use of color in Sailboats and Esuary is nonetheless far more realistic than in paintings by Signac and other Neo-Impressionists, and reveals a tendency towards naturalism.
+Van Rysselberghe probably adopted the Pointillist manner after befriending Paul Signac; however, the use of color in Sailboats and Esuary is nonetheless far more realistic than in paintings by Signac and other Neo-Impressionists, and reveals a tendency towards naturalism.
 The artwork has been in the collection of the Musée d'Orsay in Paris since 1982, on loan from the Louvre.

 Context

 Van Rysselberghe was one of the founders of the Brussels progressive association Les XX, and played a leading role in the communication between Belgian and French artists.
 He regularly traveled to Paris to meet fellow painters and to visit exhibitions.

 When, in 1886, during the last major Impressionist exhibition Georges Seurat presented what would become the leading example of pointillist technique, namely A Sunday Afternoon on the Island of La Grande Jatte, Van Rysselberghe initially voiced reservations about it in an exchange of letters with his friend Emile Verhaeren.

 In 1887, however, he was the one who arranged for the work to be shown in an exhibition of Les XX, along with six coastal landscapes that Seurat created in Grandcamp and Honfleur.
 One year later, Van Rysselberghe organized an exhibition in Brussels with Neo-Impressionist painters such as Paul Signac, Henri-Edmond Cross and Albert Dubois-Pillet.
 In the meantime he had also adopted the pointillist method himself, both in his portraits and landscapes.
 One of the earliest examples is the canvas he probably painted around 1887, or 1889, that is Sailboats and Estuary.